cargo-one/hiring-exercise/README.md

     * a super-simple test suite if applicable (even one test is a bonus)
     * Some form of lightweight technical documentation (code comments are fine)

-5. When complete email a link to the repository and any special instructions to me@cargo.one and hiring-team@cargo.one in the cc.
+5. When complete email a link to the repository and any special instructions to coding.challenge@cargo.one in the cc.

 6. Sit back and relax.
 We'll review your submission and get back to you within 48 hours :smiley: